Elm

 Ulmus japonica x U. pumila 'New Horizon'

-Elm — 'New Horizon' (Ulmus japonica x U. pumila 'New Horizon') is a tree suited to the Colorado Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 40–50 ft tall and 20–25 ft wide, and needs low to medium water.
+Elm (Ulmus japonica x U. pumila 'New Horizon') is a tree suited to the Colorado Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.
+It matures to about 40–50 ft tall and 20–25 ft wide, fast-growing, needs low to medium water, and prefers full sun.
 Fast grower.

 Photos